 If you are struggling to pay your bills it's important that you communicate with your lenders.
 Call loan and other creditors and ask for payment deferrals or payment plans.
 They may even have special financial assistance programs you can join.

-It is however important that you are aware of the fine print, specifically around fees.
+It is, however, important that you're aware of the fine print, specifically around fees.

 3. Tap into your personal and professional network

-Now is the time to reach out to your connections and network.
-If it’s been a couple of years since your last job search, this is also a great time to update your resume.
+Long term unemployment is the time to reach out to your connections and network.
+If it’s been a couple of years since your last job search, this is also a great time to update your resume and increase the likelihood of finding an occupation.

 Get letters of recommendation from former supervisors.
 Ask former bosses or co-workers if they can refer you to jobs.
 Put time on your calendar each day to job hunt and network.

-Looking for ways to earn additional income can also ease the financial burden.
+Looking for ways to earn additional income can also ease the financial burden with chronic unemployment.
 You can consider gig work or side hustles for extra income.
 Examples of things you can do include:

 - Virtual Assistant